brunochanrio/DangoPlayer/getdango/archive.md

     </tbody>
 </table>

-## Old versions of the obsolete DangoPlayer mobile app for Android
+## Old versions of the obsolete DangoPlayer mobile app for Android (com.aleapps.videotime)
+{% include alert.html type="danger" title="This app are no longer supported" content="The obsolete DangoPlayer app formerly known as VideoTime and TubiLeap (com.aleapps.videotime) are no longer supported anymore and will not work with all IPTV Lists, and will not work well on modern devices, we recommend to use the latest version of the modern DangoPlayer app (com.brunochanrio.dangoplayeruni) instead" %}

 ### DangoPlayer (Obsolete)
 <table>
     <thead>